-Manta Resort is probably one of the most iconic lodges to be found anywhere on earth.
+Manta Resort is probably one of the most iconic Pemba Island hotels as well as anywhere on Earth.
 The experience of entering the turquoise bubble and watching the surrounding marine life float by is truly captivating.

 The room is literally out of this world and is worth every hard-earned cent to experience the sensation of being completely enveloped by the infinite turquoise blue ocean around you.
 The resort does, however, also cater for those on a slightly tighter budget with a selection of stunning Seafront Villas and Superior Garden Rooms to choose from.